devnull-cz/c-prog-lang/modules/sizeof.md

   an expression or a type name
   - This is not a function so you can use it without parens: `sizeof foo` unless its argument is a type name, in that case parens are required.
-However, for better readability parenthesis are usually used.
+However, for better readability parentheses are usually used.

 ```C
 sizeof (1);	// OK